Orkhon Valley & Vastness of the Gobi Desert Trip

 Driving distance: 230 km driving on the rough roads – 4 to 4.5 hours

-Drive first through slate mountains and next on 80 km Ongi steppes heading Ongi Monastery.
+Drive first through the slate mountains, then along the 80 km Ongi steppes towards Ongi Monastery.
 Ongi Monastery was one of the biggest seven monasteries in Mongolia.
-There were two separate monasteries consisted of more than 30 temples on the shores of the Ongi River, surrounded by the Gobi desert mountains.
+Two separate monasteries consisted of more than 30 temples on the shores of the Ongi River, surrounded by the Gobi desert mountains.
 The communists destroyed the monastery in the 1930s purge.
-Now the ruins of the monasteries involve a vast area.
-Visit a new active temple, a ger museum, explore the monastery ruins.
+Now, the ruins of the monasteries involve a vast area.
+Visit a new active temple and a ger museum, and explore the monastery ruins.
 Climbing a nearby mountain to see views of the surrounding areas is an option.

 Meals: Breakfast, Lunch, Dinner